 That being said, only fifteen percent of all teachers find merit in educating their students through web-based learning and social networks.
 As a result, a substantial void exists among modern-day educators and their pupils, who nine-out-of ten already take part in social networking.

-Generation Z is certainly accustomed to being constantly linked to the Internet and to their peers, and they will count on being connected at school too.
-Because these kids get a lot of “display screen” exposure for much of their existences, youngsters, these days, are exceptionally visual.
+Generation Z is certainly accustomed to being constantly linked to the Internet and to their peers, and they will count on being connected at school, too.
+Because these kids get a lot of “display screen” exposure for much of their existence, youngsters, these days, are exceptionally visual.

-That is why, most futurist forecast that the institutions of tomorrow will more than likely work with android or cyber instructors rather than human educators, going back to the “one-room school” with pupils learning in a virtual surrounding, which will certainly abolish teaching as we know it.
+That is why, the most futuristic forecast that the institutions of tomorrow will more than likely work with android or cyber instructors rather than human educators, going back to the “one-room school” with pupils learning in virtual surrounding, which will certainly abolish teaching as we know it.